 In The Swan Princess, Prince Derek has a mother but no father, and Princess Odette has a father but no mother.
 This is a particularly mind-boggling example, as Odette has just been born at the start of the movie, but there's not even a single mention of her mother — just "happily, a daughter was born," as if the stork paid an unexpected housecall.

 It's probably safe to assume that she died in childbirth.
 But then it's odd that the moment is entirely treated as the happiest of days, when it reality there would also be sorrow over the death of the queen.
+Of course, death by childbirth isn't always immediate she could have died a few days or weeks later.

-And then later in the movie, Odette's dad is killed, leaving the poor girl with no parents
+And then later in the movie, Odette's dad is killed, leaving the poor girl with no parents.

 Inverted in Tangled where Rapunzel was kidnapped as a baby and raised by Gothel, thinking that she was her mother.
 Her real parents never gave up hope trying to find their missing daughter and they were happily reunited with her at the end of the movie.
 However, it was played straight with Flynn/Eugene, who is an orphan.